William-Q/Risk-and-Returns-The-Sharpe-Ratio/README.md

-# Risk-and-Returns-The-Sharpe-Ratio
+# Risk and Returns: The Sharpe Ratio - DataCamp
+- This is a project in **DataCamp** practiced in *Python*.

-Use pandas to calculate and compare profitability and risk of different investments using the Sharpe Ratio.
+Using pandas to calculate and compare profitability and risk of different investments using *the Sharpe Ratio*.